Europe East ATLAS of Plucked Instruments

 Nowadays the Russian guitar with 7 strings is still available, made by both Russian and Romanian factories, often using modern versions of the spanish guitar.

-Note that the fingerboard has the same width as on a normal guitar, so the seven strings are closer together.
+Note that the fingerboard often has the same width as on a normal guitar, so the seven strings are closer together.

 The steel strings are tuned : D G B d g b d'.